kenneth8381/project1/README.md

 ### Required

-* Have the AI respond to user input
+* Have the AI respond to user input good
-* Do at least 3 different things
+* Do at least 3 different things good
-* One of the commands must utilize the list of people in the class to send a reply
+* One of the commands must utilize the list of people in the class to send a reply good
-* Use at least 1 conditional to change the response
+* Use at least 1 conditional to change the response good
-* Leverage a for loop to iterate over a collection
+* Leverage a for loop to iterate over a collection good
-* Use a random component
+* Use a random component (random array of jokes)
-* Go above and beyond simple `if/else` statements
+* Go above and beyond simple `if/else` statements (Switch Statements)

 ### Stretch Goals